 Even after the founding of Israel and the birth of the Israeli film industry, most Israeli filmmakers avoided horror (there was still plenty of violence to go around in the real world), or if they worked in the genre did so in conjunction with American films and in distinctly non-Jewish stories.
 While there have been a few horror films here and there set within the Jewish experience — The Possession being the most recent — almost all of them are unknown, lost, or rarely seen.
 Of the few that exist, one is considered a classic of silent era horror film making and a profoundly influential film.
 The other is largely unseen but based on what was, in its day, an important and well-known stage play.
 This film was circulated through Jewish communities almost like an oral tale.
 One film is about Jews; the other is for Jews.

 The tale of Rabbi Loew and the golem was an obsession for German filmmaker Paul Wegener.
 He filmed the story three times, casting himself three times as the titular creature.
 It is only the third and final version, 1920’s Der Golem, wie er in die Welt kam, that is known today.
-The old tale — most likely written in the early 1800s — spins the story of Judah Loew ben Bezalel, a rabbi in 16th century Prague who, in an effort to defend his people from the tyrannical anti-Semitic Emperor Rudolf II, creates a defender: the golem.
+The old tale — most likely written in the early 1800s — spins the story of Judah Loew ben Bezalel, a rabbi in 16th century Prague who, in an effort to defend his people from the Emperor Rudolf II (for whom the rabbi moonlighted as an alchemist for hire, though that didn’t stop Rudolf from persecuting Prague’s Jews), creates a defender: the golem.
 It was not the first golem tale — that would be in the Talmud, or the Book of Genesis if you prefer: the story of the creation of Adam.
 But since that story took on a life of its own far apart from the notion of golems, the tale of Rabbi Loew remains the classic golem legend.
 Rabbi Loew creates the fearsome guardian out of clay and animates it using magic.
 Like any good Jewish boy though, the golem has to rest during the Sabbath, from sundown Friday to sundown Saturday.
 One Friday, Rabbi Loew neglects to remove the magic Star of David that animates the golem, and from here things get sketchy.
 Some versions of the story simply have Loew fearful the golem will desecrate the Sabbath.
 Others, the more popular ones, have the monster falling in love and going on a rampage when it grasps the impossible nature of its feelings.
 Or it could just be that the golem realizes Loew could have sculpted him any haircut but went with the page boy.

 It is this version that makes it into the 1920 movie.
 Der Golem is rightly regarded as a masterpiece of the German expressionist period, full of sinister shadows and twisted architecture.
 It is also sometimes regarded as an early example of the rising tide of anti-Semitism in Germany.
 It is possible to read the film as pro-Jewish, with a rare cast of sympathetic Jewish characters and the frank depiction of the abuse and oppression they suffer.
 Others read the golem itself as a representation of the Jew as a dangerous and superstitious “other,” one that even when it means well leaves chaos and destruction in its wake.
 For me, I think Der Golem is a film too complex to be boiled down to a simple “is it racist or not,” as the widely varying and contradictory readings of it attest.
 There was something more primal about the story that appealed to Wegener, obsessed him, and I believe that his was not a crusade against Judaism, but a crusade in pursuit of a haunting masterpiece of horror using a story probably even older than the Jewish faith itself: the monster who is created then rejected by society — which plays into a third reading of the film, as an allegory for the persistent inability of Jews to be accepted by the outside world.